Sam Hardy (rower): International representative rowing

 Hardy made his Australian representative debut at the 2015 World Rowing U23 Championships racing in Australia's coxed four to a fifth placing.
 The following year at the 2016 World Rowing U23 Championships in Rotterdam he was again in the Australian coxed four and they rowed to a bronze medal.
 In 2017 he had a third consecutive year in the three seat of the Australian coxed four at the U23 World Championships.
 They finished in fifth place.

 In 2019 Hardy broke into the Australian senior sweep squad for the international representative season.
 At the World Rowing Cup III in Rotterdam Hardy rowed with Josh Hicks in the number two Australian pair finishing in 7th place whilst Alex Hill and Spencer Turrin took gold in the number one Australian men's coxless pair.
 Hicks and Hardy were then selected to race Australia's coxless pair at the 2019 World Rowing Championships in Linz, Austria.
 The pair were looking for a top eleven finish at the 2019 World Championships to qualify for the Tokyo Olympics.
 They were second in their heat, won their quarter-final and placed second in their semi-final, thereby qualifying the boat for Tokyo 2020.
 In the A-final they finished in third place behind the dominant Sinković brothers and took the bronze medal.

 Hardy raced in the Australian men's coxless pair at Tokyo 2021.
 Hardy and Hicks dominated their heat powering though the Italians by the 1000m mark.
 Their fourth place in the semi-final caused them to miss the cut for the A final and in the B final the next day they again finished fourth to conclude their Olympic regatta performance in overall tenth place.
 Full details.

-In March 2022 Hardy was selected into the Australian men's eight squad within the broader Australian training team to prepare for the 2022 international season and the 2022 World Rowing Championships.
+Hardy was selected into the Australian men's eight squad to prepare for the 2022 international season and the 2022 World Rowing Championships.
 At the World Rowing Cup II in Poznan and at the WRC III in Lucerne, Hardy rowed in the Australian men's eight to a silver medal on both occasions.
 At the 2022 World Rowing Championships at Racize, the eight won through their repechage to make the A final where they raced to a third place and a World Championship bronze medal.

+In March 2023 Hardy was again selected in the Australian senior men's sweep-oar squad for the 2023 international season.